cloud-gov/cg-site/_docs/orgs-spaces/limits.md

 ### Memory overhead for staging applications

-In order to stage new applications or to update an existing application's memory, you must have **as much memory left in your quota as the total amount of memory that you are trying to stage**.
+In order to stage applications using 1 GB or more memory per application instance, **you must have as much memory left in your quota as the memory used by each instance**.

+If you are trying to stage an application using less than 1 GB of memory per application instance, [**then the check for available memory in your quota will be bypassed**](https://github.com/cloudfoundry/cloud_controller_ng/blob/9941def05eca25e732c4a73ac709e05215e056f5/lib/cloud_controller/backends/quota_validating_staging_memory_calculator.rb#L10) and staging should always succeed.

 So for example:

-- If you want to stage an application with **2 GB** of memory, you must have **2 GB** of memory left in your memory quota
+- If you want to stage an application with **a single instance using 2 GB of memory**, you must have at least **2 GB** of memory left in your memory quota
-- If you want to stage an application with **2 instances each using 1 GB** of memory, you must have **2 GB** of memory left in your memory quota
+- If you want to stage an application with **2 instances each using 1 GB of memory**, you must have at leaset **1 GB** of memory left in your memory quota
+- If you want to stage an application with anything **less than 1 GB of memory per instance**, staging should always succeed

+Even if staging for an application succeeds, **the total amount of memory used by all application instance(s) still cannot exceed the memory quota otherwise deployment will fail**.

+> **Please note:** [This 1 GB threshold for checking the memory quota when staging applications is based on current CloudFoundry configuration](https://github.com/cloudfoundry/capi-release/blob/a172ff232ab6befdc8f9a55b17bd20cc1a3eeb40/jobs/cloud_controller_ng/spec#L913) and is subject to change.

 ### Example